The necessary equipment

 Then sew the rectangle (piece no. 1) and hammer the seam.

-Finally, install the 4 rivets.
+Finally, place the 4 rivets.

-12. INSTALL THE 12 EYELETS
+12. PLACE THE 12 EYELETS

 Install the 12 rolling eyelets using the installation tool provided in the eyelet kit.